OfficeDev/TrainingContent/OfficeAddin/02 Building Add-ins for Microsoft Excel/Demos/README.md

 ## Running demonstrations

 Each demonstration includes a finished solution in its respective folder.
-If you want to run a finished project, clone the respository, run **npm install** (from the solution folder directory), then **npm run start** and follow one of these methods to sideload and test the Office Add-in.
+If you want to run a finished project, clone the repository, run **npm install** (from the solution folder directory), then **npm run start** and follow one of these methods to sideload and test the Office Add-in.

 * Windows: [Sideload Office Add-ins on Windows](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins)
 * Word Online: [Sideload Office Add-ins in Office Online](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing#sideload-an-office-add-in-on-office-online)